February 16, 2017 News

 In addition to attending the evening event, you may wish to be a sponsor or donate an item, such as a bottle of your favorite wine, gift certificates, tickets to sporting events, or one-of-a-kind items.
 If you would like to support the auction, please click here to view donation and sponsorship forms or stop by the office.
 We hope you will consider supporting Bay Farm, and, of course, attending this wonderful event.
 Auction sponsorships and items are due no later than March 24th.

 In the event of an emergency or severe weather preventing Bay Farm from opening or requiring an early dismissal, you will receive an email notifying you.
-In addition, there are four ways to get information regarding Bay Farm Montessori Academy’s opening or closing plans.
+The school has registered all parent email addresses with an outside service called Remind.
+As a result, you will receive an email in the event of an emergency or school closing.

-When power lines are down, it can be difficult for the school to get the word out and for families to access the information.
+When power lines are down, it can be difficult for the school to get the word out and for families to access the information; therefore we provide many ways to communicate.

 If the weather is bad and the School is open, families are encouraged to use their own best judgment and to travel only at their own discretion.